RahulNPupala/Getting_And_Cleaning_Data/README.md

 setwd("./UCI HAR Dataset")
 ```

-* **Do Step 4 Appropriately labels the data set with descriptive variable names. the colnames() function has been used below to label variables.
-E.g.**
+* **Do Step 4 Appropriately labels the data set with descriptive variable names.**

+The colnames() function has been used below to label variables.
+E.g.
 ```
 feature_list  <- read.table("./features.txt", stringsAsFactors=FALSE)
 feature_list1 <- feature_list[, 2]